xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 ## Installing and Enabling the "Sale" Addon

-Generally, the "Sale" addon comes preinstalled and enabled out-of-the-box.
+Generally, the "Sale" addon comes preinstalled and enabled out-of-the-box in all editions of X-Cart 5 software.

 ![541-addon-enabled.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-addon-enabled.png)